Cwmystwyth Mines: Banc Ty'nddôl sun-disc

-In October 2002 the Banc Ty'nddôl sun-disc was discovered on the mining site.
+In October 2002, the Banc Ty'nddôl sun-disc was discovered on the mining site.
 The disc is over 4,000 years old, which makes it the earliest gold artifact discovered in Wales.

 Environmental Impacts

-A survey of the River Ystwyth in 1919 showed that due to mining activity in the area, the fauna was restricted to 9 species, which consisted mostly of insects.
-The lead concentration in the river was found to be 0.4 mg/L. In 1922 another survey was conducted; the number of species had increased to 26, with the lead concentration decreasing to below 0.1 mg/L. The number of species increased to 63 by 1939, but there were still no fish present in the river.
+A survey of the River Ystwyth in 1919 showed that due to mining activity in the area, the fauna was restricted to nine species, mostly of insects.
+The lead concentration in the river was found to be 0.4 mg/L. In 1922, another survey was conducted; the number of species had increased to 26, with the lead concentration decreasing to below 0.1 mg/L. The number of species increased to 63 by 1939, but there were still no fish present in the river.
 The lead concentration fell to below 0.05 mg/L. Fish had returned to most of the river by 1975.
 However, there were no fish within a 3 km stretch below the Cwm Ystwyth mine.